 - 1. Retention: If the prime contract does not provide for retention, the consultant and each subconsultant of any tier shall not withhold retention on any subcontract.
-If the prime contract provides for retention, the prime consultant and each subconsultant of any tier shall not retain a higher percentage than the Department may retain under the prime contract.
-Retainage shall be paid to the subconsultant within 7 days of satisfactory completion of the work performed by the subconsultant. - 2.
-No Set-offs Arising from Other Contracts: If a subconsultant is performing work on multiple contracts for the same consultant or subconsultant of any tier, the consultant or subconsultant of any tier shall not withhold or reduce payment from its subconsultants on the contract because of disputes or claims on another contract. - 3.
+If retention is held in the circumstances listed under 4.06 above, the Consultant and each Subconsultant of any tier shall not retain a higher percentage from Subconsultants than the Department retained under the Prime contract. - No Set-offs Arising from Other Contracts: If a subconsultant is performing work on multiple contracts for the same consultant or subconsultant of any tier, the consultant or subconsultant of any tier shall not withhold or reduce payment from its subconsultants on the contract because of disputes or claims on another contract. - 3.
 Partial Payment: The consultant and each subconsultant of any tier shall make prompt partial payments to its subconsultants within seven days of receipt of payment from the Department.
 Notwithstanding any provision of Arizona Revised Statutes Section 28-411, the parties may not agree otherwise. - 4.
 Final Payment: The consultant and each subconsultant of any tier shall make prompt final payment to each of its subconsultants.
 The consultant and each subconsultant of any tier shall pay all monies, including retention, due to its subconsultant within seven days of receipt of payment.
 Notwithstanding any provision of Arizona Revised Statutes Section 28-411, the parties may not agree otherwise. - 5.
 Payment Reporting: For the purposes of this subsection "Reportable Contracts" means any subcontract, of any tier, DBE or non-DBE, by which work shall be performed on behalf of the consultant and any contract of any tier with a DBE material or service supplier.